-The pre-feasibility report should include, but not limited to highlight the proposed project information, keeping in view the environmental sensitivities of the selected site, raw material, technology options (based on alternative analysis), fuel availability, interconnectivity with transmission grid, system reliability, efficiency, availability, flexibility for power purchaser to opt for different combinations.
-The information required in pre-feasibility report varies from case to case even in the same sector depending upon the local environmental setting within which the plant is located.
-However, the environmental information which may be furnished in the pre-feasibility report for evolving the ToR for EIA Studies includes:
+The pre-feasibility report should include, but not limited to highlight the proposed project information, keeping in view the environmental sensitivities of the selected site, raw material, technology options and its availability.
+Information required in pre-feasibility report varies from case to case even in the same sector depending upon the local environmental setting within which the plant is located/proposed.
+However, the information which may be furnished in the pre-feasibility report may include as under: